jakansha2001/jakansha2001/README.md

 - 📖 Persuing Diploma in German Language
 - 🤝 Looking to collaborate on Front End Web Development and Android Development
 - 🤠 Open Source Enthusiast
-- ⚡ Fun fact: I love to play Guitar! 🎸
+- ⚡ Fun fact: I like to play Guitar! 🎸
+- 🐕 PS : Cats are cute but I am more of a DOG person 😉

 <h3 style="left: 50px; position:relative;">Connect with me:</h3>